-President Shavkat Mirziyoyev in a government meeting yetsreday instructed to introduce Open Skies policy in Uzbekistan's three more international airports in Andijan, Nukus and Navoi.
+President Shavkat Mirziyoyev in a government meeting yesterday instructed to introduce Open Skies policy in Uzbekistan's three more international airports in Andijan, Nukus and Navoi.

-In early February, Shavkat Mirziyoyev signed the Measures to Boost Tourists Inflow Decree, which provides for the withdrawal of Karshi airport from the structure of Uzbekistan Airways, its hand over to a private specialized company and introduction of open skies policy including engaging lowcosters.
+In early February, Shavkat Mirziyoyev signed the Measures to Boost Tourists Inflow Decree, which provides for the withdrawal of Karshi airport from the structure of Uzbekistan Airways, its hand-over to a private specialized company and introduction of open skies policy including for lowcosters.

-The President criticized the passivity of Uzbekistan Airways with respect to optimizing ticket fares, launching new flights, increasing transit flights and expanding the geography of flights.
+The President criticized the passivity of Uzbekistan Airways with respect to cutting ticket fares, launching new flights and increasing transit flights.

-As a result, thousands of Uzbek citizens are flying from neighboring countries (Shymkent city in Kazakhstan), the President noted.
+As a result, thousands of Uzbek citizens are flying from neighboring countries (Shymkent city, Kazakhstan 120 km north to Tashkent), he noted.

-He noted that within two days after introduction of visa-free regime for Israeli citizens by Uzbekistan, tickets for flights to Tashkent were sold out until the end of June.
-Given this, the company was instructed to add flights to countries with visa-free regime, and to launch direct flights to Bukhara, Samarkand, Urgench, Navoi and Karshi.
+He noted that within two days after introduction of visa-free regime for Israeli citizens, tickets for flights to Tashkent were sold out until the end of June.
+Given this, the company was ordered to add flights to countries with visa-free regime and to launch direct flights to Bukhara, Samarkand, Urgench, Navoi and Karshi.